 The formal curriculum in taught by experienced staff, and whenever possible, qualified teacher.
 In a small school like ours the teacher leads in the development of all lessons, differentiating them to the pupil’s needs, style of learning, and capabilities which enables experienced support staff to aid in the delivery.
 All pupils participate in an enhanced PSHE/tutorial programme which is carefully planned to include age appropriate sex and relationship education; information about drugs and alcohol; support for all aspects of safeguarding; career planning and preparation for post 16; active citizenship; British values, decision making and problem solving.

-In Key Stage 4 pupils study English, maths, ICT, science, topic based projects and PE in school.
 Their programmes of study lead to appropriate nationally recognised accreditations such as GCSE, BTEC, Entry Level or functional skills.